niranjan94/show-java/README.md

 ## Features ##

+- Select either CFR (Class File Reader) or JaDX to use as the decompiler
 - Runs directly on an android device (4.x and above)
 - Select apk from sdcard (or) from a list of installed applications
 - Easy to use